syncfusion-content/javascript-docs/js/api/ejGrid.md

 ### filterSettings.filteredColumns.operator `enum`
 {:#members:filtersettings-filteredcolumns-operator}

-Gets or Sets a value that indicates whether to define the filter condition to filtered column.
+Gets or sets a value that indicates whether to define the filter condition to filtered column.

 ### filterSettings.filteredColumns.predicate `string`
 {:#members:filtersettings-filteredcolumns-predicate}